zatafa/zatafa/README.md

 - 👋 Hi, I’m Voahangy Joan Aléonard

 - 🌱 I’m currently following OpenClassrooms course as AI Engineer, in partnership with Microsoft and Centrale Supelec.
-I'm learning Data Science, Machine and Deep learning and Artificial intelligence([Details here](https://openclassrooms.com/fr/paths/188-ingenieur-ia))
+I'm learning Data Science, Machine and Deep learning and Artificial intelligence.
+Details can be found [here](https://openclassrooms.com/fr/paths/188-ingenieur-ia).

 - 👀 I'm really interested in problem solving and decision taking with data ;  my focus is to create, apply and modify algorithms/models to solve challenging business problem.